 where $\tilde{i}$, $\tilde{j}$, $\tilde{m}$, and $\tilde{n}$ represent general spin indices in the given operators, while $\tilde{\alpha}$, $\tilde{\beta}$, $\tilde{\eta}$, and $\tilde{\lambda}$ denote general isospin indices.
 Note that for elastic scattering, the initial and final states must be identical, requiring $\tilde{\eta}=\tilde{\lambda}$ and $\tilde{m}=\tilde{n}$.
 The relevant projection operators used in this work are given below

 adopting the convention $(U_i)_{jk}=-i\epsilon_{ijk}$.
-By applying the projection equation in Eq.~\eqref{eq: projection} together with the operators in Eq.~\eqref{eq: pw_operators} to the tree amplitudes, we obtain the partial-wave coefficients, which are summarized in Tab.~\ref{Tab: coeff-spin} and Tab.~\ref{Tab: coeff-isospin} for the spin and isospin sectors, respectively.
+By applying the projection equation in Eq.~\eqref{eq: projection} together with the operators in Eq.~\eqref{eq: pw_operators} to the tree-level amplitudes, we obtain the partial-wave coefficients, which are summarized in Table~\ref{Tab: coeff-spin} and Table~\ref{Tab: coeff-isospin} for the spin and isospin sectors, respectively.